Applied Volume Glossary

 | metric | strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms | 5 | | metric | mttr_gain, early_signal, coverage, false_escalation | 6 | | metric | token_health_min, failover_to_frontier, degraded_queue | 9 | | metric | silent_p0, manual_review_floor, audit_trace_coverage | 10 | | memory key | .specify/memory/shadow-candidates.yaml, .specify/memory/shadow-scorebook.json | 6 | | memory key | precedents.md, change_log | 3, 8 | | mechanism | stress specification, mutation testing | 5 | | mechanism | shadow specification, auction, scorebook | 6 | | mechanism | specification gateway (Spec CI) | 7 | | mechanism | tiered routing, local-coder, frontier-reviewer, budget keeper | 9 | | mechanism | paired counter-metric, anti-Goodhart, emergency mode | 10 |

-| mechanism | dry-run, readiness gate, evidence_ref | 11 |
+| mechanism | dry run, readiness gate, evidence_ref | 11 |

-- The first volume constitution fixes
+- The first volume's constitution fixes

 Figurative Names